ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/work-with-data-using-queries-in-ballerina.md

 ### Update the main function for grouping

-To call the `groupDeathsByContinent` function within the main function and find the number of total deaths per `continent`, add the code below to the main function of the `main.bal` file.
+Add the code below to the main function of the `main.bal` file to call the `groupDeathsByContinent` function within the main function and find the number of total deaths per `continent`.

 ### The complete code with the grouping function